pattylo/Aoligei/README.md

 Therefore, you don't need to follow EVERYTHING.
 We assume you can connect the FCU with QGC.

 #### 4.2.1 Sensors
-In QGC, switch to "Sensors".
 Calibrate Gyroscope, Accelerator, Level Horizon, and Orientations, respectively.
 The "Autopilot Orientation" is "ROTATION_NONE" (default.)

 #### 4.2.2.
 Radio